benlubas/molten-nvim/README.md

  Molten provides a bunch of user commands as an interface to the user.
 It is recommended to map most of them to keys, as explained in [Keybindings](#keybindings).

 Here is a list of the commands and their arguments.
-Args in `[]` are optional
+Args in `[]` are optional, args in `""` are literal.

 | Command                   | Arguments             | Description                        |
 |---------------------------|-----------------------|------------------------------------|